Public Safety Defense Litigation

 Our attorneys have vigorously defended peace officers in federal and state courts around California against a wide variety of claims, including use of force, false arrest, Welfare & Institutions Code section 5150 holds, wrongful death, false imprisonment, alleged civil rights violations, illegal searches and seizure, vehicle impounds, assault and battery, claims arising from custody, and retaliation and discrimination claims.
 These cases have ranged from traffic stops, foot pursuits, handcuffing, pursuits, takedowns, double-arrests, breaking up of house parties, SWAT team extractions with use of flash bangs and other aggressive responsive techniques, arrests of solicitors at shopping malls and grocery stores, dog-bite cases, and school searches and seizures.

-Our attorneys have represented the Cities of Barstow, Covina, Downey, Gardena, Glendale, San Diego, and Vallejo, and Los Angeles and San Bernardino Counties, among many other agencies, in law enforcement defense matters.
+Our attorneys have represented the Cities of Barstow, Covina, Downey, Gardena, Glendale, and Vallejo, and Los Angeles and San Bernardino Counties, among many other agencies, in law enforcement defense matters.
 Our team includes the former Deputy City Attorney of Costa Mesa, who advised that City’s police and fire departments; the former legal advisor to the Costa Mesa City Manager, who handled disciplinary hearings for the police and fire departments; and a former Glendale Deputy City Attorney, who defended a plethora of law enforcement cases there.

 A sample of our team’s law enforcement defense matters include: